eMetaboHUB-MAMA/mama-paper/paper/paper.md

 ### Indicator

-TODO - @npaulhe
+NOTE ~ is it a duplicate of "Indicators computing" section?

 ## REST APIs

 TODO - @npaulhe

-Even if we only use the `JSON` REST output, we also developed `XML` and basic `TEXT` ones.
+Even if we only use the `JSON` REST output in the "MAMA - WebApp", we also developed `XML` and basic `TEXT` ones.
-Our goal was to open the REST API to any developers, all methods are listed in the official documentation
+Our goal was to open the REST API to any developers, all methods are listed in the official documentation.

 ### Documentation